lephix/lephix.github.io/_posts/2014-03-28-note-for-algorithm.md

     1. Prepare a *edgeTo* array for storing the augmenting path.
     2. Find is there any augmenting path from *s* to *t* available.
-      1. Run a BFS on the graph start from *s*, if adjacency edge's residual capacity is larger than 0 and the target vertex of this edge is not visited, than put this vertex in the queue, mark this vertex as visited and store this edge in edgeTo\[vertex\].
+      1. Run a BFS on the graph start from *s*, if adjacent edge's residual capacity is larger than 0 and the target vertex of this edge is not visited, than put this vertex in the queue, mark this vertex as visited and store this edge in edgeTo\[vertex\].
       2. if *t* is marked after the BFS, than there is a augmenting path available.
 Otherwise, than no.
     3. If there is a augmenting path available, than visiting the path along with the edgeTo\[*t*\] back to *s*, find the bottle value (max value) can be augmented to the flow.
     4. Visiting the augmenting path again and augment the bottle value on each edges.